 Performance expectations are linked to required outcomes, with clear measurement criteria (KPIs).
 A regular review process ensures that commitments made are actually kept, and that personal performances are objectively measured, recognised and rewarded, or corrected.

 Policies and Procedures

-Operating Policies formally document the ‘what, why, how and when’ of key business processes and activities.
+Operating Policies formally document the “what, why, how and when” of key business processes and activities.

 On the creative side, they encourage serious thinking about how to improve business operations, and encourage buy-in to the improvement process.

 During the many transitions that take place during a professionalisation process, policies provide useful guidelines and benchmarks for stimulating improvement and facilitating responsible change.
 At the same time, nobody wants to drown in paperwork – policies should always be appropriate to the businesses they serve.

 One of the main aims of the professionalisation process is to increase levels of capacity, competence and confidence amongst staff through a mixture of learning and doing.

-We invariably find that the knowledge and skills most commonly required are in the “human skills” area, and are all about increasing personal and collective effectiveness and professionalism, mainly through better leadership, management and teamwork.
+The knowledge and skills most commonly required are in the “human skills” area, and are all about increasing personal and collective effectiveness and professionalism, mainly through better leadership, management and teamwork.